 April 7, 2011

-Haiti: Lessons Being Learned
+Haiti: Lessons Learned from the Earthquake

 More than a year after an earthquake devastated much of Haiti on January 12, 2010, the nation still struggles to deliver health care to its citizens.
 While strained, before the quake, to provide the usual array of services—child health care, reproductive health care, infectious disease prevention and treatment—Haiti faces new challenges in the wake of the disaster, further taxing the health ministry and providers.